pzverkov/app-survival-android/CONTRIBUTING.md

 Licensing

-By contributing, you agree that your contributions are licensed under the Apache License 2.0, the same as this repository.
+By contributing, you agree that your contributions are licensed under the Apache License 2.0, which is the same as the license for this repository.

 No guarantee of support

-This is an open source project maintained on a best effort basis.
+This is an open-source project maintained on a best-effort basis.
 Issues and pull requests may not receive immediate responses.

 Thank you